-^{1.} Starting from the first quarter 2023 the bancassurance JVs of Cattolica (Vera and BCC companies) are considered a disposal group held for sale under IFRS 5 and therefore their results are reclassified in the Result of discontinued operations.
+- Starting from the first quarter 2023 the bancassurance JVs of Cattolica (Vera and BCC companies) are considered a disposal group held for sale under IFRS 5 and therefore their results are reclassified in the Result of discontinued operations.
 Consequently, the 2022 yearly results of the Group presented last year have been restated.
 The Result of discontinued operations amounted to € 84 million at 31 December 2023 (€ -93 million at 31 December 2022).

-Changes in premiums, Life net inflows and new business were presented on equivalent terms (at constant exchange rates and consolidation scope).
+Changes in premiums, Life net inflows and new business were presented on equivalent terms (at constant exchange rates and consolidation scope). - Changes in premiums, Life net inflows and new business were presented on equivalent terms (at constant exchange rates and consolidation scope).
 The amounts were rounded and may not add up to the rounded total in all cases.
-The percentages presented can be affected by the rounding.

-Adjusted net result includes adjustments for 1) profit or loss on assets at fair value through profit or loss (FVTPL) on non-participating business and shareholders' funds, 2) hyperinflation effect under IAS 29, 3) amortisation of intangibles related to M&A, if material 4) impact of gains and losses from acquisitions and disposals, if material.
+The percentages presented can be affected by the rounding. - Adjusted net result includes adjustments for 1) profit or loss on assess at fair value through profit or loss (FVTPL) on non-participating business and shareholders' funds, 2) hyperinflation effect under IAS 29, 3) amortisation of intangibles related to M&A, if material 4) impact of gains and losses from acquisitions and disposals, if material.